yaaaash/Shopping-Cart/readme.md

 # Shopping-Cart

-This is a simple shopping cart website where users can browse through various products with the functionality of adding items to their cart, generating total and then ckecing out.
+This is a simple shopping cart website where users can browse through various products with the functionality of adding items to their cart, generating total and then checking out.

 # Developed with: